MicrosoftDocs/azure-docs-powershell/azps-9.7.1/Az.Sql/Az.Sql.md

 Enables sensitivity recommendations on columns (recommendations are enabled by default on all columns) in the Azure SQL Managed Instance database.

 ### [Enable-AzSqlServerActiveDirectoryOnlyAuthentication](Enable-AzSqlServerActiveDirectoryOnlyAuthentication.md)
-Enables Azure AD only authentication for a specific SQL Server.
+Enables Microsoft Entra ID only authentication for a specific SQL Server.

 ### [Enable-AzSqlServerAdvancedDataSecurity](Enable-AzSqlServerAdvancedDataSecurity.md)
 Enables Advanced Data Security on a server.